Environmental sociology: Historical studies

 While the current mode of thought expressed in environmental sociology was not prevalent until the 1970s, its application is now used in analysis of ancient peoples.
-Societies including Easter Island, the Anaszi, and the Mayans were argued to have ended abruptly, largely due to poor environmental management.
-This has been challenged in later work however as the exclusive cause (biologically trained Jared Diamond's Collapse (2005); or more modern work on Easter Island).
+Societies including Easter Island, the Anasazi, and the Mayans were argued to have ended abruptly, largely due to poor environmental management.
+This has been challenged in later work however as the exclusive cause (biologically-trained Jared Diamond's Collapse (2005); or more modern work on Easter Island).
 The collapse of the Mayans sent a historic message that even advanced cultures are vulnerable to ecological suicide—though Diamond argues now it was less of a suicide than an environmental climate change that led to a lack of an ability to adapt—and a lack of elite willingness to adapt even when faced with the signs much earlier of nearing ecological problems.
 At the same time, societal successes for Diamond included New Guinea and Tikopia island whose inhabitants have lived sustainably for 46,000 years.

 John Dryzek et al. argue in Green States and Social Movements: Environmentalism in the United States, United Kingdom, Germany, and Norway (2003) that there may be a common global green environmental social movement, though its specific outcomes are nationalist, falling into four 'ideal types' of interaction between environmental movements and state power.
 They use as their case studies environmental social movements and state interaction from Norway, the United Kingdom, the United States, and Germany.
 They analyze the past 30 years of environmentalism and the different outcomes that the green movement has taken in different state contexts and cultures.

 Recently and roughly in temporal order below, much longer-term comparative historical studies of environmental degradation are found by sociologists.
 There are two general trends: many employ world systems theory—analyzing environmental issues over long periods of time and space; and others employ comparative historical methods.
 Some utilize both methods simultaneously, sometimes without reference to world systems theory (like Whitaker, see below).

 Stephen G. Bunker (d.
 2005) and Paul S. Ciccantell collaborated on two books from a world-systems theory view, following commodity chains through history of the modern world system, charting the changing importance of space, time, and scale of extraction and how these variables influenced the shape and location of the main nodes of the world economy over the past 500 years.
 Their view of the world was grounded in extraction economies and the politics of different states that seek to dominate the world's resources and each other through gaining hegemonic control of major resources or restructuring global flows in them to benefit their locations.